By Molly J. Anderson-Childers | Updated June 9, 2018

 A: In one my of typical music therapy sessions, I sing songs while accompanying myself on the guitar.
 Since I work with both adults and seniors, the music I choose may vary from the Beatles to Tin Pan Alley to Broadway to Stephen Foster, and anything in between.
 Aside from playing and singing, there is a lot going on "behind the scenes", as I'm striving to assist my clients in meeting many different non-musical goals such as improved communication skills, enhanced self-esteem and confidence, cognitive stimulation, relaxation, teamwork and joyful creative expression.

-Q: Do you have any advice for young people wanting to break into this field?
+Q: What advice do you have for people wanting to break into this field?
 What kind of education or experience are needed to become a music therapist?

 A: Music therapy is a health care profession and it requires specialized undergraduate and sometimes post-graduate studies.
 In Canada, the Canadian Association for Music Therapy is the self-regulating body for music therapists that approves music therapy educational programs).
 In the United States, it's the American Music Therapy Association.
 Both sites provide excellent information about training.
 I also recommend volunteering or job shadowing with a practicing music therapist to get a true sense of the work.
 You can find music therapists working with virtually every type of person with special needs, of all ages, as well as those who work with the general population, to help people with wellness goals such as relaxation, stress management and creative expression.

 Q: What is the most rewarding aspect of this work?
-Can you tell us why you enjoy it, and what keeps you excited about coming to work each day?
+Why do you enjoy it, and what keeps you excited about coming to work each day?

 A: My clients keep me coming back.
 I am rewarded every time I see them breaking past the barriers of disability and shining the beauty of their spirits for all the world to see.
 And it's the music that helps them to do it.
 I'm just lucky to be able to be the conduit for that.